Volta (dance)

 The volta (plural: voltas) (Italian: "the turn" or "turning") is an anglicised name for a dance for couples that was popular during the later Renaissance period.
 This dance was associated with the galliard and done to the same kind of music.
 Its main figure consisted of a turn and lift in a sort of closed position, which could be done either to the right or to the left.
 It is also called La volta, Volta, Volte.
 Spelling variants include la volta and levolto; its name is la volte in French and la volta in Italian.
 It was considered at first to be risque and controversial.
-Although the dance was known at the court of Elizabeth I, the popular notion (much portrayed in film and television) that Elizabeth and her favourite Lord Robert Dudley regularly performed the volta has been repudiated.
+Although the dance was known at the court of Elizabeth I, the popular notion (much portrayed in film and television) that Elizabeth and her favourite Lord Robert Dudley regularly performed the volta is unknown.